XinHuang2022/Mixture_of_GAMs_Informed_by_Fourier_Features/README.md

 # Resampling-Based Random Fourier Features and Mixture-of-GAMs

 ## 1. Overview
-This repository contains the MATLAB implementation of a resampling-based Random Fourier Feature (RFF) method and the corresponding Mixture-of-Generalized Additive Models (Mixture-of-GAMs) framework.
-The goal is to combine kernel-inspired feature learning with interpretable local models to improve predictive performance while retaining transparency.
+This repository contains the MATLAB implementation of a resampling-based Random Fourier Feature (RFF) method and the corresponding Mixture-of-Generalized Additive Models (Mixture-of-GAMs) framework for regression tasks.
+The goal is to combine kernel-inspired feature learning with interpretable local models to improve predictive performance while retaining explainability.

+The code implements:
+- **Adaptive resampling of Fourier frequencies**
+- **PCA extraction of learned spatial structure**
+- **Gaussian mixture model for soft clustering**
+- **Cluster-wise GAM fitting with smooth components**
+- **Mixture prediction using posterior responsibilities**

 The method is applied to two regression datasets:
-- **California Housing**
+- California Housing
-- **NASA Airfoil Self-Noise**
+- NASA Airfoil Self-Noise

-The code implements:
-- Adaptive resampling of Fourier frequencies
-- PCA extraction of learned spatial structure
-- Gaussian mixture clustering
-- Cluster-wise GAM fitting with smooth components
-- Mixture prediction using posterior responsibilities

-This repository focuses on the *core MATLAB implementation*.
-Baseline models and Python notebooks may be added later.

 ---